 United Nations University Geothermal Training Programme (UNU-GTP) has operated in Iceland since 1979 offering six-month annual courses for professionals from developing countries.
 From being one of four geothermal schools established in the 1970s, UNU-GTP is now the only international graduate Programme offering extensive specialized geothermal training in all main fields of geothermal exploration and development.
 The aim is to assist developing countries with geothermal potential in capacity building in order to make the countries self-sufficient in expertise for geothermal development.
-This is done through giving university graduates engaged in geothermal work intensive on-the-job training.
-The training is conducted in English and is tailor-made to suit the needs of the home country.
+This is done through giving university graduates engaged in geothermal work an intensive work-related training.
+The training is conducted in English and is to some extent tailor-made to suit the needs of the home country.
 UNU Fellows generally receive scholarships financed mainly by the Government of Iceland.
 Since 2000, cooperation between UNU-GTP and the University of Iceland (UI) has opened up the possibility for some UNU Fellows to extend their studies to MSc level, with the six months training adopted as an integral part (30 out of 120 ECTS).
 A similar contract was made with Reykjavík University (RU) in 2013.
 In 2008, the cooperation with UI was expanded to include PhD studies, with the first PhD Fellows accepted in the academic year 2008-2009 and the first one graduating in 2013.

-As a contribution to the UN Millennium Development Goals and through the funding of the Icelandic Government, UNU-GTP has expanded its activities to giving annual workshops/short courses in Africa (started in Kenya in 2005), Central America (started in El Salvador in 2006), and Asia (given in China in May 2008).
-The courses have been organised in cooperation with local national energy companies responsible for geothermal development (in Kenya these are now KenGen and GDC).
+As a contribution to the UN Millennium Development Goals and through the funding of the Icelandic Government, UNU-GTP expanded its activities to giving annual workshops/short courses in Africa (started in Kenya in 2005), Central America (started in El Salvador in 2006), and Asia (given in China in May 2008).
+The courses have been organised in cooperation with local national energy companies responsible for geothermal development (in Kenya these have been KenGen and GDC).
 A part of the objective is to increase geothermal cooperation within the region, and to reach out to countries with a potential and interest in geothermal development which have not yet received quality training.
 The courses have made it possible for UNU-GTP to reach out to an increasing number of geothermal scientists and engineers.
-More recently, this has also been an important factor contributing to UNU-GTP being able to offer customer-designed courses, lasting from one to 12 weeks, modelled to the demands of a paying customer.
-This has become an important part of UNU-GTP's operations in the last 5-6 years, serving several customers in 4 different continents.
+In 2016, these short course series were redeveloped in line with the new UNU Sustainable Development Goals.
+These series have also been an important factor contributing to UNU-GTP being able to offer customer-designed courses, lasting from one to 12 weeks, modelled to the demands of a paying customer.
+This has become an important part of UNU-GTP's operations in this decade, serving several customers in 4 different continents.